SuperDude88/TWWHD-Randomizer/README.md

 # TWWHD-Randomizer
 A Randomizer for The Legend of Zelda: The Wind Waker HD

-Still in relatively early development and has yet to incorporate ASM patches (of which there will be a lot).
-Current work is focused on item placement and writing locations.
-Likely will enter at least private beta following implementation of some ASM patches.
+Still needs lots of development before it is useable.
+Current work is focused on patches and tweaks.

 Current to-do list:

-Offsets for remaining locations
+A few edge cases for item placement

-Fixing and testing seed generation
+Finishing and testing seed generation

+Writing/repacking/replacing files

 ASM patches and other important tweaks